Talking about mental health can be confusing. What does mental health even mean? How do you start talking about mental health?

-If employees are still timid, consider creating a space where people can talk about mental health resources and experiences online.
-You could create a group chat or channel in your instant messaging service where employees are encouraged to share their experiences, talk about things they’ve learned, and offer support to others.
+If employees are still timid, consider creating a space to talk about mental health resources and experiences online.
+You could create a group chat or channel in your instant messaging service where employees are encouraged to share their experiences, talk about things they've learned, and offer support to others.

 Provide access to mental health resources.
 You don't need to be the end-all-be-all for mental health discussions.